-The Science of Social Proof
+The Science and Secrets of Social Proof

 Social Proof is a social and psychological phenomenon, also known as “informational social influence,” where individuals copy other people’s behaviour.
 It is responsible for the “buzz” that follows success and the way popularity comes in waves.